Youth Poet Laureate Frequently Asked Questions

 Your complete application must include the following:

 - 3 original poems showing excellence in Content, Craft and Voice and totaling no more than 10 pages typed.
-You will upload each poem to your online application.
+You will upload the poems to your online application.

-- Preliminary judging is anonymous; DO NOT include your name in the submission of your poem.
+Preliminary judging is anonymous; DO NOT include your name in the submission of your poems.

 - Name and contact information for an Adult Sponsor

-- If you advance to the final round, you will ask your adult sponsor to write you a letter of support.
-Tip: Ask someone for this well in advance!
+If you advance to the final round, you will ask your adult sponsor to write you a letter of recommendation.
+Tips: Choose someone who knows your writing, school performance or community involvement Ask someone for this way in advance!
+Letters of recommendation will be due March 24th, 2021.

 - Artist Statement